MohamedElashri/Zotero-Docker/README.md

 ### Create users

-to create users, use the create script script in bin folder
+to create users, use the create script in bin folder

 ```bash
 $ ./bin/create-user.sh {UID} {username} {password}